Thigh Lift by Melissa Johnson MD, FACS

 Can I make payments online?

 Yes.
-You can make your payment by credit card securely online.
+You can make credit card payments securely online.